Lowest CPM? Fleet Wraps!APRIL 3, 2019| SpeedPro

 Social media advertising has skyrocketed in the past five years, now accounting for over 40 percent of an average company’s entire marketing budget.
 Facebook continues to reign as the dominant social-media advertising platform, with YouTube and Twitter following behind.
-However, this trendiness has been dampened by both the ever-changing nature of social media’s advertising platform algorithms, plus its saturation and the competitiveness of these markets — each of which makes consistent ROIs difficult to glean.
+However, this trendiness has been dampened by both the ever-changing nature of social media’s advertising platform algorithms.
+Plus the saturation and the competitiveness of these markets makes consistent ROIs difficult to glean.

 - Facebook’s cost per impression: Using Facebook’s advertising platform will cost business $7.19 per 1,000 homepage impressions.

 - Twitter’s cost per impression: Twitter’s ad campaign analytics average users $6.46 per 1,000 impressions.